 To aid pediatricians and other health care professionals in making an accurate diagnosis of ADHD in children, the American Academy of Pediatrics has created specific guidelines.
 These include the following:

-The symptoms persist for a period longer than six months.
+- The symptoms persist for a period of longer than six months.

 - American Academy of Pediatrics